albertico/frbs-fedwire-fedach/README.md

-# Federal Reserve FedWire and FedACH Data
+# FedWire and FedACH data from the Federal Reserve Bank Services

 This repository is a compilation of the **FedWire** and **FedACH** data from the [Federal Reserve Bank Services site](https://www.frbservices.org/).